 Soil pH and Composition

 The ideal soil pH for Ficus microcarpa ‘Green Island’ ranges from slightly acidic to slightly alkaline, around 6.0 to 7.5.
 You can test the pH of your soil using a soil testing kit available at most gardening centers.
-If necessary, you can adjust the pH by adding amendments such as sulfur or lime.

 Potting and Repotting Ficus microcarpa ‘Green Island’

-Proper potting and repotting techniques are essential for maintaining the health and vitality of your Ficus microcarpa ‘Green Island’ plant.
-When it comes to potting, choosing the right container is crucial.
 Opt for a well-draining pot with drainage holes to prevent waterlogged soil, which can lead to root rot.
 Additionally, ensure the pot is slightly larger than the plant’s current root ball, allowing room for growth.

 When repotting your Ficus microcarpa ‘Green Island,’ it’s important to keep a few key considerations in mind.
 Repotting is typically necessary when the plant has outgrown its current container or when the soil has become compacted and loses its ability to drain effectively.
-Spring is the ideal time for repotting, as it allows the plant to establish its roots before the arrival of the growing season.

 Repotting Process: